 Key in a number between 100 and 233 to set the CPU clock (MHz).
-Supermicro does not recommend or make any guarantees with CPU overclocking.
-The default setting is "200 MHz".
+Supermicro does not recommend or make any guarantees when CPU overclocking is used.
+The default setting is 200 MHz.

 4-5 Security

 Choose Security from the Award BIOS main menu with the Left/Right arrow keys.
 You should see the following display: